-Often the first thing people notice about the EKG is that it is simply a beautiful gooseneck kettle.
-There is no getting around the fact that with its minimalistic design, smooth curves, and matte colours, it simply looks amazing.
+Often the first thing people notice about the EKG is that it is simply a beautiful electric kettle.
+There is no getting around the fact that with its minimalistic design, smooth curves, and matte colors, it simply looks amazing.
 This is something that can be seen across the entire range of Fellow products but particularly shines in the EKG.
 Everything about this kettle screams elegance.

 In fact, the Fellow Stagg EKG won the 2018 Red Dot Design award.
 And this is worth noting.
 It is a trend that has been growing in the specialty coffee industry that both form and function matter.
 That good specialty coffee equipment should both excel in its intended purpose and also be a pleasure to use.
 You only need to look up ‘coffee nook’ on Instagram to see that the aesthetic side of coffee brewing matters to a lot of people (including us).